martin0004/bike_sharing_patterns/README.md

 # Data Loader

-The data loader reads rental data from a csv file stores it in a DataFrame.
+The data loader reads rental data from a csv file and stores it in a DataFrame.

 	dl = DataLoader()
 	df_data = dl.load("path/to/file")